BishalAshiq/dj-hiring/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# TOMM0ROW-LAND

+This project is for party lover people with [Come and Join the Party](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can see:

+### The Variation of Disco Joggers
+Basically we organize a tommorow land party, You all are invited by this fantastic website.
+You select those DJ, and our team get them.
+So no worries, feel free to come our party.

 ### `npm start`